Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

 We now present a real use case in which we have applied this method \cite{ONCE}.
-This is the case of the Job Reassignment Problem (JRP) developed for Organización Nacional de Ciegos Españoles (ONCE).
+This is the case of the Job Reassignment Problem (JRP) developed for the Organizaci\'on Nacional de Ciegos Espa\~noles (ONCE).